io-m/wedge-api/README.md

 ## How to build

-Prigeneration of python data types and mothods for RPC.
+Pregeneration of python data types and mothods for RPC.

 ```bash
 cd python; make